Emmotes/ic_spoilers/docs/kalix.md

     "id": 2198,
     "flavour_text": "",
     "description": {
+        "conditions": [
+            {
+                "condition": "upgrade_purchased 16522",
                 "desc": "Enemies that attempt to choose Kalix as a target do not, and instead choose to attack another Champion, assuming another valid target exists.
+The effect of Mindlink is increased by $(not_buffed amount)% each time this triggers, stacking multiplicatively up to $max_stacks times and losing $(stack_percentage_lost_on_area_change___2)% of stacks when changing areas."
+            },
+            {
+                "desc": "Enemies that attempt to choose Kalix as a target do not, and instead choose to attack another Champion, assuming another valid target exists.
 The effect of Mindlink is increased by $(not_buffed amount)% each time this triggers, stacking multiplicatively up to $max_stacks times and resetting when changing areas."
+            }
+        ]
     },
     "effect_keys": [
         {